cs4372/ios-study-guide/swift/Closure.md

 ## Escaping Closures

+- An escaping closure is a closure that outlives the function it is passed to.
+This means the closure can be executed after the function that received it has finished its execution, possibly when the calling scope has already returned.
+- Escaping closures are typically used when you need to perform some asynchronous operation or store the closure for later execution.
-- An escaping closure is a closure that is passed as an argument to a function but is not executed within the function itself.
-Instead, it can be stored or used outside of the function's scope.
+- For example, if you pass a closure as a completion handler to a network request function and that closure is executed after the network request completes, it needs to be marked as escaping.
-- When a closure is passed to a function as an argument, it is typically executed immediately.
-However, if the closure is marked as `@escaping`, it means that the closure may be stored or used later on, so the function needs to keep it alive beyond its own execution.
-This is typically done by storing the closure in a property or passing it to another function that will execute it later.
 - By marking the closure as `@escaping`, the function ensures that the closure is not deallocated when it returns, and can be executed later when the asynchronous operation completes.
--  In summary, the @escaping attribute is required to ensure that the closure is still available for execution when the delayed block / function executes because it allows the closure to outlive the function that it's passed into and be captured and executed by the delayed block.
+-  In summary, the `@escaping` attribute is required to ensure that the closure is still available for execution when the delayed block / function executes because it allows the closure to outlive the function that it's passed into and be captured and executed by the delayed block.

 ## Examples